amolkachale/spring-boot-docker-app/README.md

 # Step to create docker image and run container:-

- 1. Go to <project path> and build the project using following command
+ 1. Go to project path and build the project using following command

    mvn clean install

-   It create executable jar file in <project path>/target folder.
+   It create executable jar file in project path/target folder.

  2. Then run following command